mikenicholson/passport-jwt/README.md

   value.
 * `audience`: If defined, the token audience (aud) will be verified against this value.
+* `tokenHeaderField`: Header in request containing the jwt.
+  Default is to use JWT Authorization header.
 * `tokenBodyField`: Field in a request body to search for the jwt.
   Default is auth_token.
 * `tokenQueryParameterName`: Query parameter name containing the token.